andrewchungxam/XamarinTestCloudReference/README.md

 app.EnterText("M");
 app.EnterText("a");
 app.EnterText("y");
-// you can also preceed with clear first before you type in the months app.ClearText();
+// you can also preceed with clear first before you type in the month app.ClearText();
 //pick the Year spinner
 app.Tap(x=>x.Marked("the_numberpicker_input").Index(1));